 Uber Family & Uber Car Seat services – important details

-Over the last few years, Uber has rolled out the much-needed Uber Family/Uber Car Seat service in a few major cities in the US.
+Over the last few years, Uber has rolled out the much-needed Uber Family/Uber Carseat service in a few major cities in the US.
 You can also arrange the nearly-identical Lyft car seat mode in New York City.

+What is Uber Family?
 What is Uber car seat?

 UberX Car Seat (also called Uber Family) provides a forward-facing car seat appropriate for ages 2 and up.
 The driver installs it, and you strap your kid in.
 Off you go!

 The official Uber Car Seat program provides an IMMI Go car seat, fits kids 31-52″ and 22-48 pounds.
 If your child is too small, you’ll need to bring an infant car seat or one of these smaller travel car seats.

 Each driver has only one seat available, and not every driver has a car seat.
 So you may find the wait for an Uber with a car seat to be very long; if that happens, it’s worth exploring your public transportation options.